-Navigil wellbeing wristwatches and service have user profiles for different needs covering dementia, elderly with long term conditions, active elderly, cognitively impaired persons and lone workers.
+Navigil wellness wristwatches and service have user profiles for different needs covering dementia, elderly with long term conditions, active elderly, cognitively impaired persons and lone workers.

 Share and Care

-We are proud to present the Navigil Service and Navigil 580 wellbeing wristwatch.
-A solution ensuring peace of mind for seniors, their families and caretakers.
+We are proud to present the Navigil Service and Navigil 580 wellness wristwatch.
+A solution ensuring peace of mind for seniors, their families and caregivers.

 Example usage and information about using safety watch with GPS technology for supporting living longer and safer at home for dementia sufferers and others with restricted capabilities.

-Jussi, 85, shares his thoughts on the Navigil wellbeing wristwatch and service.
+Jussi, 85, shares his thoughts on the Navigil wellness wristwatch and service.

 One button emergency call